 What are the five love languages?

-According to the love languages theory, there are 5 key different love languages that we experience.
+According to the theory, there are 5 key types of love languages that we experience.
 Each of us can experience warmth for our partner from them, but the love languages suggest that we ultimately have one language that we prefer above the others.

-Below are the five core love languages and what they mean:
+Below we’ve delved into the five core love languages, and what the types of love languages mean:

 Words of affirmation